The New Revolution: The New Revolution

 Revolution was refurbished for the 2016 season in celebration of the roller coaster's 40th anniversary.
 The ride received new red and white trains, with each train's lead car featuring a silver eagle ornament mounted on the front, and the track was painted white and blue.
-The new trains were also fitted with lap and calf bar restraints, replacing the unpopular over-the-shoulder design, which Six Flags claimed would provide additional airtime and a more comfortable ride experience.
+The new trains were also fitted with lap and calf bar restraints, replacing the previous over-the-shoulder design, which Six Flags claimed would provide additional airtime and a more comfortable ride experience.
 The ride reopened as The New Revolution.

 The New Revolution was among several rides at various parks that received an on-ride virtual reality (VR) feature.
-Riders were given the option to wear Samsung Gear VR headsets, powered by Oculus, to experience a 3D virtual world themed to a fighter jet, where riders flew through a futuristic city as co-pilots battling alien invaders.
+Riders were given the option to wear Samsung Gear VR headsets, to experience a 3D virtual world themed to a fighter jet, where riders flew through a futuristic city as co-pilots battling alien invaders.
 The feature debuted with the coaster when it emerged from refurbishment and reopened to season pass holders on March 26, 2016.
 It reopened to the general public on April 21, 2016.

 On February 8, 2017, Six Flags announced that The New Revolution would offer a new VR experience known as The New Revolution Galactic Attack.
 It was billed as the world's first mixed Virtual Reality Experience powered by Oculus VR.
 The experience was centered around an alien invasion in space.
 As riders crest the lift hill, the setting changed into an intergalactic battle seen from the cockpit of a fighter spaceship.
 It became available to the public on February 25.

 Beginning on November 18, 2017, Six Flags debuted a new VR experience to match the "Holiday in the Park" theme.
 Dubbed "Santa's Wild Sleigh Ride," it placed riders in Santa's sleigh as he delivered presents to a snowy town.

-The VR option was extremely popular, causing 2-3 hour lines.
-The headsets would overheat and make the lines even longer.
-Therefore, the headsets were moved to Lex Luthor: Drop of Doom in 2018.
+In 2018, virtual reality headsets were moved to Lex Luthor: Drop of Doom.
 With the VR feature removed, the ride now operates in "Classic Revolution" mode.

 In November 2018, The New Revolution was renamed Red Sox Revolution temporarily after the park lost a World Series bet to Six Flags New England.

 Incidents

 On May 31, 1996, a park employee was hit and killed instantly while attempting to cross the tracks in the boarding station as a train was returning.
 The investigation determined she slipped and fell into a 4 ft pit below, crossing from the side where passengers exit over to the opposite side.

 On June 12, 2015, a 10-year-old girl riding the roller coaster was found breathing but unconscious after returning to the station.
 She was rushed to a nearby hospital and died the following day.
 According to the local coroner's office, she died of natural causes unrelated to the ride.
-An autopsy wasn't performed to determine the exact cause, at the request of the girl's family.
+At the request of the girl's family, no autopsy was performed to determine the exact cause.

+In popular culture

+Revolution was prominently featured in the 1977 film Rollercoaster.
+It was also featured in the 1983 movie National Lampoon's Vacation as the Whipper Snapper.